 Overall, GoDaddy does the basics very well, isn't an intimidating software program, and really embodies the no-frills approach that many people may prefer over a website builder that has a seemingly endless stream of functions and features.

-GoDaddy has four pricing plans, with the latter two focused on commerce and selling products online.
+Along with GoDaddy's pretty limited free plan, the pvorider offers four pricing plans, with the latter two focused on commerce and selling products online.

 - Basic plan ($9.99 per month): GoDaddy undercuts Wix and Squarespace's starting prices but, unfortunately, there's no built-in website optimizer.
 So, if SEO and getting your site seen is your priority, you'll have to try one of the pricier plans GoDaddy has on offer.
 There are, however, a number of limited, but useful, marketing tools.

 - Premium plan ($14.99 per month): This is the plan we'd recommend if you're looking to optimize your site for search engines but aren't too focused on selling products or services via your site.
 You'll be able to send more social posts and responses as well as marketing emails, too.